makma/fingerprintjs.com/content/blog/how-to-outsmart-fraudsters-and-recognize-phishing-emails.md

   url: https://fingerprint.com/blog/how-to-recognize-phishing-emails/
   imageAlt: Phishing Email
   imageTitle: Phishing Email
-  description: Phishing emails targeting businesses are increasingly difficult to
+  description: Phishing is the process of sending fraudulent emails designed to
-    detect.
-Learn how to train your employees to spot common signs of a phishing attack.
+    steal personal information or gain access to online accounts.
+These emails often appear to come from legitimate sources, such as banks or other financial institutions, but they are actually sent by hackers attempting to gain access to your confidential information.
 featured: true
 publishDate: 2021-09-30T23:18:30.228Z
 title: How to Outsmart Fraudsters and Recognize Phishing Emails